sambacha/refarch-kc-ms/README.md

 The content of this repository is written with markdown files, packaged with [MkDocs](https://www.mkdocs.org/) and can be built into a book-readable format by MkDocs build processes.

 1. Install MkDocs locally following the [official documentation instructions](https://www.mkdocs.org/#installation).
+1. Install Material plugin for mkdocs:  `pip install mkdocs-material`
-2. `git clone https://github.com/ibm-cloud-architecture/refarch-eda.git` _(or your forked repository if you plan to edit)_
+2. `git clone https://github.com/ibm-cloud-architecture/refarch-kc-ms.git` _(or your forked repository if you plan to edit)_
-3. `cd refarch-eda`
+3. `cd refarch-kc-ms`
 4. `mkdocs serve`
 5. Go to `http://127.0.0.1:8000/` in your browser.